Accent Reduction Online - Get Rid of Your Accent Now

-The Vowel Extrapolation technique I showed you earlier can now be used to discover how to pronounce ANY central vowel on the chart, as long as you know its front and back counterpart.
+The Vowel Extrapolation Technique I showed you earlier can now be used to discover how to pronounce ANY central vowel on the chart, as long as you know its front and back counterparts.

 For example, if you've read the whole page up to this point, you have the necessary tools to learn how to pronounce the central vowels [ʉ] and [ɜ], which are found in several dialects of English according to Wikipedia.